 A Pennsylvania resident on nursing-facility Medicaid keeps $60 of their monthly income in 2026 for personal use instead of turning all of it over to the cost of care.
 That protected slice is the Personal Needs Allowance (PNA), guaranteed by federal and state law for items a Medicaid-certified nursing facility does not provide and Medicaid does not pay for.
-The $60 figure was raised from $45/month effective January 1, 2025, the first PNA increase in Pennsylvania since 2007.
+Pennsylvania raised the figure from $45 to $60 per month effective January 1, 2025.

-This guide explains what the PNA is, what residents can use it for, how it interacts with other components of nursing-facility Medicaid (patient-pay obligation, Medicare premiums, MMNA deflection to community spouse, approved medical expenses), what the 2025 increase changed in practical terms, how Pennsylvania compares qualitatively to other states, what families should know about helping a loved one manage their PNA, and what advocacy efforts continue to push for further increases.
+This guide explains what the PNA is, what residents can spend it on, how it fits the other pieces of nursing-facility Medicaid (the patient-pay obligation, Medicare premiums, the community-spouse allowance, approved medical expenses), what the 2025 increase changed, how Pennsylvania sits against the federal floor, and what families should know about managing a loved one's PNA.

-The Personal Needs Allowance is a federally-mandated and state-administered protection for nursing-facility residents whose care is paid for (in part or in whole) by Medicaid.
-The mechanism:
+The Personal Needs Allowance is a federally mandated, state-administered protection for nursing-facility residents whose care is paid for, in part or in whole, by Medicaid.
+The mechanism works like this:

-• Medicaid pays the difference between patient-pay and the facility's Medicaid per-diem rate
+• Medicaid pays the difference between that patient-pay amount and the facility's Medicaid per-diem rate.

-• The PNA is one of the specified deductions: the resident keeps $60/month (in PA, 2026) for personal use that the facility does not provide and Medicaid does not cover
+• The PNA is one of the specified deductions: the resident keeps $60/month (in Pennsylvania, 2026) for personal use the facility does not provide and Medicaid does not cover.

-Why does this matter?
-Without the PNA, federal law would allow Medicaid to take essentially all of a resident's income, leaving them with nothing for the small purchases that make daily life tolerable.
-The PNA is the legal recognition that nursing-facility residents are still adults with personal preferences, social connections, and dignity needs that institutional care alone cannot meet.
+Without the PNA, federal rules would allow Medicaid to claim essentially all of a resident's income, leaving nothing for the small purchases of daily life.
+The PNA is the legal recognition that nursing-facility residents keep personal preferences, social connections, and needs that institutional care alone does not meet.

 What the PNA Can Be Spent On